M-arcus/cloudron-docs/docs/documentation/email.md

 The Cloudron will notify the Cloudron administrator via email if apps go down, run out of memory, low disk space, have updates available etc.

+The Cloudron administrators will receive a weekly digest email about all the activities on the Cloudron.
+At the time of this writing, the email sends out information about pending and applied updates.

 ## Mail server setup check list

 * If you are unable to receive mail, first thing to check is if your VPS provider lets you